amlcoftherockies/amlc-handbook/README.md

-# amlc-handbook
+# Community Handbook
-Community handbook that describes the AMLC of the Rockies mission, policies, and processes for internal and external community members
+This handbook outlines the mission, policies, and processes of the Applied Machine Learning Collective (AMLC) of the Rockies for both internal and external community members.
+Inspired by [The GitLab Handbook](https://handbook.gitlab.com/), which open-sourced the structure of an entire organization, we similarly value transparency and open dialogue.
+We believe strong leaders and strong communities are unafraid to share their ideas and welcome constructive discussion as long as it follows our [Code of Conduct]().